hpbuniat/jquery-popunder/README.markdown

 Known Issues
 -------
-- chrome 41+ needs a flash-layer to create a popunder
+- chrome 41,42 needs a flash-layer to create a popunder -- chrome 43 is not supported yet
 - attention: the window-properties are currently not working in google chrome 28+
 - the script does not work with the Opera-Browser, so the opera-browser is disable by default
 - the script does not work in Firefox under Gnome